Humility: Buddhism

 In Buddhist practice, humility is practiced in a variety of ways.
-For example, Japanese Soto Zen monks bow and chant in honor of their robes before they don them.
+Japanese Soto Zen monks bow and chant in honor of their robes before they don them.
 This serves to remind them of the connection of the monk's robes with enlightenment.
 Buddhist monks in all traditions are dependent on the generosity of laypeople, through whom they receive their necessities.
 This in itself is a practice of humility.